-In a recent announcement, Twitter revealed that they’re being hit by reduced adspend as brands are putting a pause on their online marketing activity.
-This decrease in digital marketing is due to the Coronavirus crisis and brands’ reactions to it.
+In an announcement after the Covid pandemic, Twitter (now known as ‘X’), revealed that they had been hit by reduced adspend as brands are putting a pause on their online marketing activity.
+This decrease in digital marketing was due to the Coronavirus crisis and brands’ reactions to it.

 A lot of digital marketing activity has the intention of driving online users to offline behaviour, which is now severely limited thanks to quarantining measures.
 Non-essential shops are now closed and people’s priorities are changing, day by day, in response to government guidance.
 This has created great volatility in the digital marketing space, and will likely continue to do so over the coming weeks and months.

 The volatility comes from consumer behaviour, which is adapting in response to the situation and creating a new ‘normal’.
 There’s also a volatility in marketer’s reaction to it which is fluctuating up and down depending on the category.
 Although some areas are seeing cuts, others are on the rise as people begin to live more of their lives online, under quarantine, and consume more digital products and channels.

 A great benefit of digital marketing is the ability for brands to react at speed and measure changes in real time – allowing them to keep abreast of this situation as it continues to evolve.
 Adjusting your digital campaigns, appropriately, is essential at this time, and marketers are encouraged to work closely with their teams to focus on supporting their customers through this difficult period.

 Brand is still important

 Priorities have changed but this doesn’t mean you should step away from brand-building marketing, entirely.
 In fact, a shift of focus to building customer relationships at this time will be essential to fostering a sense of long-term loyalty with your consumer base.